richstu/nano2pico/README.md

 ~~~~

 Here the slim name must correspond to a txt file in the slim_rules folder, so in this example `txt/slim_rules/higmc.txt`.
 The file contains the list of branches to be dropped/kept.

+Similarly to above, one can optionally use `--overwrite` or `--tag`.

 ## Calculating b-tagging efficiencies